-This is one of the guiding statements on the observed changes in extreme natural hazards:
+One of the relevant guiding statements on the observed changes in extreme natural hazards from that report is that:

 Many changes in the climate system become larger in direct relation to increasing global warming.
 They include increases in the frequency and intensity of hot extremes, marine heatwaves, and heavy precipitation, agricultural and ecological droughts in some regions, and proportion of intense tropical cyclones, as well as reductions in Arctic Sea ice, snow cover and permafrost.